Take a Look at Prayer from the Almighty’s Perspective

 - Doting and indulgent parents keep a child from maturing and becoming stable adult.
 God loves us too much to let that happen.

-However, when it’s in our best interest, there’s nothing God can’t and won’t do for us when we ask.
-That is his nature; he is omnipotent.
+When it’s in our best interest, however, there’s nothing God can’t and won’t do for us when we ask.